 Portfolio Holdings Information

-Domini and each of the Funds maintains portfolio holdings disclosure policies that govern the timing and circumstances of disclosure to shareholders and third parties of information regarding the portfolio investments held by the Funds.
-These portfolio holdings disclosure policies have been approved by the Board of Trustees of the Funds and are subject to periodic review by the Board of Trustees.
+The Funds have implemented portfolio holdings disclosure policies and procedures that govern the timing and circumstances of disclosure to shareholders and third parties of information regarding the portfolio investments held by the Funds.
+These portfolio holdings disclosure policies and procedures have been approved by the Board of Trustees of the Funds and are subject to periodic review by the Board of Trustees.

 From time to time, Domini or a Fund may disclose information on portfolio holdings to other parties to the extent necessary in connection with actual or threatened litigation.
 In no event shall Domini, Domini’s affiliates or employees, any Subadviser, any Subadviser’s affiliates or employees, or the Funds receive any direct or indirect compensation in connection with the disclosure of information about a Fund’s portfolio holdings.